Last Updated: 10/2/2021

 There is just nothing else like this fantastic platform for web development.
 It doesn't matter what you're trying to accomplish online, you can do it with WordPress.

-I invested my time in learning WordPress early when I started in online marketing over a decade ago.
-Back then, you had to use FTP to update your WordPress site, add plugins, and to add themes.
+I invested my time in learning WordPress early when I started in online marketing back in 2006.
+Back then, you had to use FTP to update your WordPress site, add plugins, and add themes.
 I still thought it was easy and great.

-sure, you can still use FTP to add things to your WordPress site, but for the most part WordPress has developed an interface to add new elements such as plugins and themes.
+Sure, you can still use FTP to add things to your WordPress site, but for the most part, WordPress has developed an interface to add new elements such as plugins and themes directly from your dashboard.